microbuilder/armreveng/armasm_gnu_inline.md

 ### clobber list

-The fourth and final section in the inline assembly is the **clobber list**, which informs the compiler which values are changed by the assembly code.
+The fourth and final section in the inline assembly is the **clobber list**.

 When the compiler selects which registers to use to represent input and output operands (`%0`, `%1`, etc.), it does not use any of the clobbered registers.
-As a result, clobbered registers are available for any use in the assembler code.
+As a result, clobbered registers can be freely used in the inline code.

 In the comma-separated clobber list, You can include: